mightymikem/lindbergh-loader/docs/guide.md

 All configurable options are set and explained in the [`lindbergh.conf`](lindbergh.conf) file itself, and should be reasonably easy to understand.
 This chapter further explains some of those setup options.

+You will see the value `AUTO` by default for some of the config options.
+This is present when the emulator might set that config value to multiple different things itself.
+For example rideboard emulation is set to `AUTO` so that the emulator doesn't enable it for all games, and only turns it on for the special games that require it.
+If it was set to `1` it would always emulate the rideboard on serial port 2, and if it was set to `0` it would never emulate it.

 ### Controller Setup